akirak/counsel-org-clock/README.md

 - [org-mru-clock](https://github.com/unhammer/org-mru-clock)
   - [Comparison between counsel-org-clock and org-mru-clock by Marcin Borkowski](http://mbork.pl/2018-04-28_org-mru-clock)
-    - Counsel-org-clock now rebuilds the history when you run `counsel-org-clock-history`/`counsel-org-clock-context` with a prefix argument!
+    - Counsel Org Clock now rebuilds the history when you run `counsel-org-clock-history`/`counsel-org-clock-context` with a prefix argument!

 ## Thanks